aspose-slides/Aspose.Slides-Products/slides/en/sharepoint/_index.md

      Easy and Lightweight Installation
     </h2>
     <p>
-     Aspose.Slides for SharePoint is available as a ZIP archive.
-Unpack it to a local drive on the MOSS 7.0 or WSS 3.0 server and run setup.exe.
+     Aspose.Slides for SharePoint is distributed as the <code>Aspose.Slides.SharePoint.zip</code> archive.
+Extract it to a local drive on the MOSS 2007 or WSS 3.0 server, and then run <code>Setup.exe</code>.
     </p>
    </div>
    <div class="col-lg-12">